nikolawannabe/pcyo/content/instruments.md

 # Purchasing Used Instruments

-It is possible to purchase used instruments online, but evaluating these instruments for quality remotely is difficult, so you take the risk with each purchase that the instrument may be one of the previously mentioned poor quality instruments, may be too damaged to use, may require significant repairs, or may have poor tone quality.

-Buying online or used is particularly problematic when buying instruments such as full size violins worth more than $500 or cellos of any sort.
-Purchasing these instruments from a reputable luthier or shop is always best, and having your private teacher along is even better as they can help you find aspects of the instrument that may cause pause for you.

 I prefer to purchase instruments in person.
-When I purchase or check over instruments I have an inspection sheet about 40 items long to make sure the instrument, strings, bow, and case are each in good enough to be used by our students and even then some items like "tone quality" just require playing the instrument to see how it sounds so online purchases are always a gamble.
+When purchasing used, you have to make sure the instrument, bow, and case are all in good working condition.
+To verify tone quality, you have to play the instrument to hear how it sounds, so online purchases are always a gamble.
+I would never buy an instrument over $500 sight unseen.

+Purchasing instruments from a reputable luthier like Rick at [The Violin Shop](http://violinshopofportangeles.com/) or shop such as [Metropolitan Music](https://metropolitan-music.com/) is always best, and having your private teacher along is even better as they can help you find aspects of the instrument that may cause pause for you.

+It is possible to purchase used instruments online, but you take the risk with each purchase that the instrument may be one of the previously mentioned poor quality instruments, may be too damaged to use, may require significant repairs, or may have poor tone quality.

-For 1/16 size violins this is relaxed in some aspects, because the tone on a 1/16 size violin will never be particularly impressive.
+For 1/16 size violins this process is more relaxed in some aspects, because the tone on a 1/16 size violin will never be particularly impressive.

+When in doubt, ask for help.
+Your teacher or the registrar may have a line on good quality instruments in your student's size and price range.